AlyonaShadrina/react-graph-network/readme.md

-React component for rendering svg graph based on [d3-force](https://github.com/d3/d3-force).
+React component for rendering svg graph based on [d3-force](https://github.com/d3/d3-force) with zoom, node dragging and other preferences.

 ## Usage